Cammy Sim | UCCF & Navigators, Stirling

 Marek Homoncik | SU Scotland

 Marek started as the Facilities manager at Lendrick Muir in 2014.
 Marek’s role involves ensuring this large 165 bed centre is well maintained as well as the 120 acre grounds.
 There is plenty to keep him busy!
 He leads the facilities team of staff and volunteers and their responsibilities include everything from building new en-suite bathrooms to cutting the grass or clearing the snow.
-Marek also took on the additional role of being joint Deputy Centre Director in 2017 and therefore has a wider leadership role too.
-Whilst behind the scenes Marek’s role is absolutely vital to the witness of SU Scotland with thousands of children and young people each year.
+Marek also took on the role as acting Centre Director in 2018 for an interim period.
+Marek leads a team of over 35 staff plus numerous volunteers.
+His dual role includes both the operational management and behind the scenes work which is absolutely vital to the witness of SU Scotland with thousands of children and young people.

 Cathy Hynds | Lutheran World Federation